PickNikRobotics/generate_parameter_library/example/README.md

 you will get the error

-`Setting parameter failed: Invalid value for parameter admittance.damping_ratio.
-Value not within required bounds.`
+`Setting parameter failed: Invalid value '-10' for parameter 'admittance.damping_ratio'.
+Required bounds: [0.1, 10]`

 If you try to set a vector parameter with the wrong length,